 - to ensure that the Company continues to be an employer of choice in the industry, valuing and respecting its diversity, providing both advantage, and equality of opportunity in recruitment, development, recognition and reward;

 - to review the Company’s policies and reporting with regard to personnel recruitment, development and succession planning to ensure a sustainable and engaged workforce;

 - to review the Company’s involvement in the community, and the Company’s policy on charitable donations and activities;

 - to monitor the Company’s developments in customer engagement and service to ensure its values are upheld; and

-- to adhere to the Company’s three key principles of sustainability: Developing Thriving Communities, Building Responsibly and Valuing People.
+- to ensure that any initiatives and objectives are aligned with the Company’s three strategic themes of: Developing Thriving Communities, Building Responsibly and Valuing People.

 Main Activities During the Year

 During the 52 weeks ended 27 June 2021, the principal activities of the Committee were as follows:

 - assessed the implications of the Planning White Paper on Design, Layout and Placemaking, including the risks, opportunities and benefits following implementation and considered both representations to be made and the Company’s strategy for responding to a National Model Design Code;

 - reviewed the National Model Design Code and supported the Group’s engagement of a third party to undertake a survey of homeowners and Local Authorities;